-In the last week, conservatives have railed against the USPS, whether Kamala Harris is fit to to serve as Vice President, and…. *checks notes* a song about pussy?
-Commentators like Ben Shapiro have spent the last few days of the 2020 hellscape news cycle hand-wringing about “WAP,” which stands for “wet-ass-pussy.”
-It’s Cardi B and Megan Thee Stallion’s newest single, and it rules.
+Conservatives have made it their purpose to rail against the USPS, whether Kamala Harris is fit to to serve as Vice President, and…. *checks notes* a song about pussy?
+Commentators like Ben Shapiro spent many dreary hours in the 2020 hellscape news cycle hand-wringing about “WAP,” which stands for “wet-ass-pussy.”
+It’s Cardi B and Megan Thee Stallion’s single, and it rules.

 So why are media heads rolling?
 For one thing, the song focuses on female bodies, and Black ones specifically.
 Lyrics like, “He bought a phone just for pictures of this wet-ass pussy/Pay my tuition just to kiss me on this wet-ass pussy/Now make it rain if you wanna see some wet-ass pussy” make it clear that women are in charge in the bedroom.
 That’s scary to some, who would prefer their partners be quiet, meek, and mild, and who certainly can’t imagine a Black woman telling a man what to do.